qodesmith/datepicker/README.md

   disabler: date => date.getMonth() === 9
 })
 ```
-type - function
-default - none
-arguments:
+* Arguments:
     1. `date` - JavaScript date object representing a given day on a calendar.

-Sometimes you need more control over which dates to customize.
-The [`disabledDates`](#disabledDates) option limits you to an explicit array of dates and the [`noWeekends`](#noWeekends) option limits you to Saturdays & Sundays.
-Provide a function that takes a JavaScript date as it's only argument and returns `true` if the date should be disabled.
-Each day on the calendar is run through this function prior to the calendar being created.

 ### disabledDates

+Provide an array of JS date objects that will be disabled on the calendar.
+This array cannot include the same date as [`dateSelected`](#dateSelected).
+If you need more control over which dates are disabled, see the [`disabler`](#disabler) option.

 ```javascript
 const picker = datepicker('.some-input', {